int-brain-lab/iblvideo/docker/README_DOCKER.md

 This is an advanced operation, the intended audience here are system admins or cloud computing managers wishing to run large queues on unix systems.

 ## Run Instructions
 This assumes that docker is installed, the iblvideo repository is cloned on the system and that the `.one_params` file is in the home directory of the current user.
+See installation instructions below.

 ```shell
 cd ~/Documents/PYTHON/iblvideo/docker/